The 2016 West Point Leadership Ethics And Diversity in STEM (LEADS) Workshop

 Final Plenary Session: Announcements and Updates, Team Presentations, Individual and Team Winners, Words of Wisdom, Call To Action, Closing of the Session.

-Major General (R) Ron Johnson(Right) is the Atlanta LEADS workshop senior advisor and Master Of Ceremonies.
+Major General (R) Ron Johnson(Right) is the Atlanta LEADS workshop senior advisor and Co-Founder of the workshop.
 He is a member of the West Point Class of 1976, a former Deputy Commanding General, former Deputy Chief of the Army Corps of Engineers and former Senior Vice President of the NBA.
 MG Ronald L. Johnson is a Professor of the Practice in Industrial & Systems Engineering at the Georgia Institute of Technology.

 Video: High School

-Educators Workshop: Educators attending as escorts will enjoy a workshop conducted by outstanding experts.
+Educators Workshop: Educators will enjoy a separate workshop with featured guest speakers.
 Plan to alternate between exercise, activity and speakers.
-Planned speakers: Dr. Patrice Benson, Army Research Laboratories, speaking on highly competitive programs, supporting academic excellence, Colonel Deborah McDonald, Director, United States Military Academy, West Point.
-Dr. Tony Johnson, Director, West Point Center for Leadership and Diversity in STEM and most importantly, the Cadet Panel.
-You will have an opportunity to exchange "best practices" in education, exercise your ethics muscles, sharpen your your leadership skills.
+You will have an opportunity to exchange "best practices" in education, exercise your ethics muscles, and sharpen your leadership skills.

 2016 Voting Ballot and Feedback